quandl/quandl-python/FOR_ANALYSTS.md

 data = quandl.get_table('ZACKS/FC')
 ```

 Given the volume of data stored in datatables, this call will retrieve the first page of the `ZACKS/FC` datatable.
-However there may be more data available in which case you can turn on pagination.
-To get more pages use:
+You may turn on pagination to return more data by using:

 ```python
 import quandl